AutoViML/deep_autoviml/README.md

 - Since your model contains preprocessing layers built-in, you just need to provide your Tensorflow serving model with raw data to test and get back predictions in the same format as your training labels.

 ![how_it_works](deep_1.jpg)

-deep_autoviml is a powerful new deep learning library with a very simple design goal:

->           The overriding design goal for deep_autoviml
->           was to make it as easy as possible for novices and
->           experts alike to experiment with and build tensorflow.keras
->           preprocessing pipelines and models in as few lines of code
->           as possible.

 ## Technology